A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy

 Multidimensional Fourier-transform spectroscopy explicitly tracks the phase of an induced nonlinear signal generated by the sequence of excitation pulses.\cite{Mukamel} Tracking the phase with respect to the time delays between excitation pulses results in a multidimensional time-domain data set, which is converted to a multidimensional spectrum with a Fourier-transform.
 This technique has several advantages over other electromagnetically driven spectroscopic techniques: the phase is tracked explicitly, capturing the induced complex polarization in the sample; coherent coupling between states is consequently resolved; the nonlinear response is unfolded onto a multidimensional plane, thus separating and isolating otherwise overlapping spectral contributions in the response; and coherent non-radiative contributions can also be isolated with the appropriate time-ordering of the excitation pulses.

 Numerous methods exist for implementing optical multidimensional Fourier-transform spectroscopy, all of which require sub-wavelength stability.
-These methods can include passive stabilization, such as sturdy construction and common paths through optical elements,\cite{Miller1,Fleming1,Selig1} or active stabilization that employs feedback loops to suppress the effects mechanical drift.\cite{Joffre1,Hamm2,Zhang1} Previously published schemes include combinations of diffractive optics elements to create spatially separated pulses,\cite{Miller1,Fleming1} and pulse shapers to vary the time and phase of individual pulses.\cite{Warren1,Nelson1,Zanni1} There are non-collinear, partially collinear and fully collinear implementations of 2DFT spectroscopy, the latter of which require phase cycling to extract the signal.\cite{Warren1,Warren2} Most commonly employed is the background-free transient four-wave mixing (TFWM) geometry.\cite{Miller1,Fleming1,Hamm2,Zhang1,Selig1,Nelson1}
+These methods can include passive stabilization, such as sturdy construction and common paths through optical elements,\cite{Miller1,Fleming1,Selig1} or active stabilization that employs feedback loops to suppress the effects mechanical drift.\cite{Joffre1,Hamm2,Zhang1} Previously published schemes include combinations of diffractive optics elements to create spatially separated pulses,\cite{Miller1,Fleming1} and pulse shapers to vary the time and phase of individual pulses.\cite{Warren1,Nelson1,Zanni1} There are non-collinear, partially collinear and fully collinear implementations of 2DFT spectroscopy, the latter of which require phase cycling to extract the signal.\cite{Warren1,Warren2,Marcus} Most commonly employed is the background-free transient four-wave mixing (TFWM) geometry.\cite{Miller1,Fleming1,Hamm2,Zhang1,Selig1,Nelson1}